171909771/deep-learning/Qupath/Import images using scripts.md

 // List all files in the directory Files.newDirectoryStream(Paths.get(dirPath), "*.svs").each { path ->
     try {
+        // Extract the filename to use as the image name def imageName = path.getFileName().toString()

         // Build server for each .svs file def imageServer = ImageServers.buildServer(path.toString())
         if (imageServer != null) {
+            // Create an image entry and set the image name def imageEntry = project.addImage(imageServer.getBuilder())
-            // Add the image to the project project.addImage(imageServer.getBuilder())
+            imageEntry.setImageName(imageName)  // Set the image name to the original filename

+            // Save changes for each entry added project.save()
         } else {
             println "Failed to build server for: ${path}" }